wemake-services/wemake-vue-template/template/docs/template/testing.md

 ## End-to-end tests

-End-to-end tests are looking at the situation from much higher point.
+End-to-end tests are looking at the situation from a much higher point.
 We use [`jsdom`](https://github.com/jsdom/jsdom)
 and [`nuxt-builder`](https://github.com/nuxt/nuxt.js/tree/dev/lib/builder)
 to run these tests.

 That's how it works:
-1. We build our application with the help of `nuxt-builder` the way it will be build normally
+1. We build our application with the help of `nuxt-builder` the way it will be built normally

-2. When it is built, we make requests to the `nuxt` and get the server side rendered response back
+2. When it is built, we make requests to the `nuxt` and get the server-side rendered response back

 3. Then we use `jsdom` to make assertions based on the `nuxt`'s response